frochet/quiceh/README.md

   [`enable_hidden_copy_for_zc_sender()`] to make any data buffered through either [`stream_send()`] or [`stream_send_zc()`] assembled in zero-copy in a QUIC packet using BoringSSL's scatter encryption.
-This has a currently a negative performance impact and is disabled by default.
+This has a currently limited performance improvement for large blobs of data and much lower performance for sending small blobs of data.

 Using quiceh
 ------------